psegre/fphd/fpga/practicum/2_gates/README.md

 > Then open the **Trigger Menu** and switch the trigger-mode from **Auto** (default)
 > to **Normal**.
 Ensure that a positive-edge transition is used as
 > trigger condition.
 Finally select the channel used to display the
-> `start_probe` Verilog output port for the trigger and enable the ring-oscillator.
+> `start_probe` VHDL output port for the trigger and enable the ring-oscillator.
 >
 > In _Normal_ trigger mode in fact the trigger only occurs if the specified trigger
 > conditions are met, freezing the display after the trigger event.